Can a Nurse be Held Responsible for Birth Injuries?

 - Cerebral palsy

-If you have lost a loved one or been injured through no fault of your own, you have enough on your plate.
-Let an experienced medical negligence attorney fight for the justice and fair compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
-Call the caring, tireless and experienced wrongful death attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
-We have been representing residents of Whatcom County, Skagit County and surrounding areas since 1979.
+If you or your infant sustained a birth injury because of medical negligence or you lost a loved one due to a preventable medical error during birth, you have enough to deal with.
+Let an experienced birth injury attorney fight for justice on your behalf.
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a medical negligence lawyer.
+Call the most experienced practicing medical malpractice attorneys Bellingham has at Tario & Associates, P.S. today for a FREE consultation!
+We have been representing people injured by medical negligence in Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!